lofidewanto/gwt-old-maven-sample-basic/README.md

 GWT Example with Old Maven GWT plugin: https://gwt-maven-plugin.github.io/gwt-maven-plugin

-This GWT Maven plugin is deprecated.
+**This GWT Maven plugin is deprecated**.
 Please use this example instead: https://github.com/lofidewanto/gwt-boot-sample-basic

 # Structure of the Maven Project